ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/storage-design.md

 ### OpenShift Data Foundation (ODF)
 {: #virt-sol-storage-odf-summary}

-[OpenShift Virtualization]{: tag-red}

 OpenShift Data Foundation (ODF) is Red Hat’s integrated storage solution for OpenShift that provides persistent, software-defined storage for containerized applications.
 It delivers highly available and scalable storage by combining object, block, and file storage under a unified platform.
 ODF offers features like snapshots, replication, and scalable storage management, all integrated seamlessly with the OpenShift console and APIs, making it easier to manage storage across diverse workloads.

 The primary storage option for OpenShift Virtualization is **OpenShift Data Foundation**.
 It is a highly available storage solution that consists of several open source operators and technologies like **Ceph**, **NooBaa**, and **Rook**.
 These operators allow you to provision and manage File, Block, and Object storage for your clusters using storage classes.

 ODF abstracts your underlying storage, and you can use ODF to create File, Block, or Object storage claims from the same underlying raw block storage.
 In virtualization, ODF uses local NVMe disks on VPC BMSs to create a performant virtualized storage layer, where your app data is replicated in multiples of 3 for high availability by default.
 Using ODF with OpenShift Virtualization is especially critical if you want to use disaster recovery (DR) capabilities for your VM workloads.

 For more details of ODF, refer to [Understanding OpenShift Data Foundation](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep)

 ### IBM Cloud Object Storage
 {: #virt-sol-storage-cos-summary}

-[VPC VSI]{: tag-blue} [OpenShift Virtualization]{: tag-red}

 IBM Cloud Object Storage can be used with backup solutions, or other Object Storage related use cases.
 COS allows backup data to be stored outside of the ODF cluster in case a disaster occurs.

 IBM Cloud Object Storage is a fully managed IBM Cloud service, while object storage built in the ODF clusters is a self managed on ROKS managed worker nodes.
 Depending on the use case, there might be a use case for either, or even both of these.

 ### File Storage for VPC
 {: #virt-sol-storage-file-summary}

-[VPC VSI]{: tag-blue} [OpenShift Virtualization]{: tag-red}

 Customers can use File Storage for VPC, which is a network-attached storage with NFS support.

 IBM Cloud File Storage for VPC is persistent, fast, and flexible network-attached, NFS-based File Storage for VPC that you can add to your apps by using persistent volumes claims (PVCs).
 You can choose between predefined storage classes that meet the GB sizes and IOPS that meet the requirements of your workloads.

 * All file shares are provisioned with zonal availability, except regional classes which have regional availability.
 * All classes are elastic network interface (ENI) enabled.